pantheon-systems/pantheon-advanced-page-cache/README.md

 ## Changelog ##
 ### 2.0.0-dev ###
-* Adds new admin alerts and Site Health tests about default cache max-age settings and recommendations [[#268](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/268)]
+* Adds new admin alerts and Site Health tests about default cache max-age settings and recommendations [[#268](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/268)].
+The default Pantheon GCDN cache max-age value has been updated to 1 week in the [Pantheon MU plugin](https://github.com/pantheon-systems/pantheon-mu-plugin).
+For more information, see the [release note](https://docs.pantheon.io/release-notes/2024/04/pantheon-mu-plugin-1-4-0-update).

 ### 1.5.0 (March 11, 2024) ###
 * Adds filter `pantheon_purge_post_type_ignored` to allow an array of post types to ignore before purging cache [[#258](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/258)]